-When you do become disabled, your short term disability plan covers up to 70% of your salary.
-This type of disability takes effect quicker than most others, taking less than 14 days after being declared disabled before you start to receive benefits.
+When you do become disabled, your short-term disability plan covers up to 70% of your salary.
+This type of group disability plan takes effect quicker than most others, taking less than 14 days after being declared you meet the definition of disability before you start to receive benefits.

-Having a longer short term disability period can save you money on long term disability insurance because it can increase the elimination period of your long term policy.
-Long term disability policies with a more extended elimination period have lower insurance premiums.
+Having a longer short-term disability period can save you money on long-term disability insurance because it can increase the elimination period of your long-term policy.
+Long-term disability policies with a more extended elimination period have lower premiums.

 The elimination period varies from policy to policy, but the range is between 30-270 days.
-The elimination period is the time between when you’ve been deemed disabled and when your insurance carrier will begin to award you with benefits.
+The elimination period is the time between when you’ve been deemed disabled and when your disability insurance company will award your disability claim benefits.

-Your short term disability insurance can help buffer this elimination period by coming into effect quicker and awarding you with benefits until your long term disability elimination period ends and your long term benefits start.
+Your short-term disability insurance can help buffer this elimination period by coming into effect quicker and awarding you benefits until your long-term disability elimination period ends and your long-term benefits start.

 The length of the disability benefit period also varies between insurance carriers.
-With some policies, you can be receiving up to two years of benefits, while others offer benefits until retirement.
+With some policies, you can receive up to two years of disability income, while others offer benefits until retirement.